kshji/go/csv2xlsx/README.md

   Actual version always on  csv2xlsx -h or csv2xlsx help

 ### NAME:
-   csv2xlsx - Convert CSV data to xlsx - especially the big one.
+   csv2xlsx - Convert CSV data to xlsx - especially the big one and/or using Excel templates to format output

 ### Speed: